Measures against coronavirus: A safe concert visit

 The moment when ticket sales start is announced on the pages of the concerts.
 Tickets are available via our website and by phone via our customer service.

-The concerts are unplaced.
+The concerts have unreserved seating.
 This means that you cannot choose your own seat, your seat will be designated on the spot by ushers of the Doelen.
-However, you can choose in which part of the hall you want to sit: parterre, frontring, tribune, ring, orgelring.
+However, you can choose in which part of the hall you want to sit: parterre, frontring, tribune, ring rechts or ring links.
 Click here for the floor plan.

 We ask you to choose e-tickets (pdf) instead of sending paper tickets.
 You can print e-ticktes prior to your concert visit or show the e-ticket on your smartphone.